moprei21/Bachelor_Thesis/README.md

 ## Few-Shot
-Run experiments on all subtasks by executing run_toxic.sh, run_engaging.sh, run_fact-sh
+Run experiments on all subtasks by executing run_toxic.sh, run_engaging.sh, run_fact.sh

 Make sure to have generated all datasets and have an existing Weights and Biases account to visualize the results